Danny L. Diaz: Political career

 Diaz first rose to some prominence in 2004, when he served as the oft-quoted southwest regional press secretary for Bush-Cheney ’04, managing press in nine states eventually won by the GOP ticket.
-He also was a member of its National Hispanic Working Group.
+He was also a member of its National Hispanic Working Group.
 By that December, he had been hired as deputy communications director at the Republican National Committee (RNC), where he worked through the 2005-06 election cycle.
 He helped to develop a media plan to advance the nominations of John Roberts and Samuel Alito to the U.S. Supreme Court, in addition to managing the committee’s independent expenditure program.
 It was also reported in 2006 that Diaz “handled Hispanic outreach for the Party.”

-Beginning in January 2007, he served as deputy communications director for John McCain’s 2008 campaign, where he worked closely with Terry Nelson, later also a founding partner at FP1 Strategies.
+Beginning in January 2007, he served as deputy communications director for John McCain’s 2008 campaign, where he worked closely with Terry Nelson, later a founding partner at FP1 Strategies.
 However, Diaz, Nelson and dozens of staffers left the McCain committee after a July 2007 staff shakeup.

 Subsequently, in September 2007, Diaz returned to the committee and served as RNC Communications Director for the 2008 election cycle.
 His duties included managing the national party’s press, research and e-campaign operations, including specialty, regional, broadcast and online media.

 Diaz established his own firm, Diaz Communications LLC, in 2009, which served as his base of operations before the 2011 founding of FP1 Strategies.

-In 2010, Diaz worked as a lead consultant on Mark Kirk for U.S. Senate (in Illinois) and Susana Martinez for Governor (in New Mexico), both successful.
+In 2010, Diaz worked as a lead consultant on Mark Kirk for U.S. Senate (in Illinois) and Susana Martinez for Governor (in New Mexico), both of whom were successful.
 He also served as spokesman for Martinez’s Transition Team.